polymorphicshade/PolyAssistant/README.md

     ./start.sh
     ```
 > [!NOTE]
-> This script will also update/upgrade your Ubuntu Server OS.
+> Running `setup.sh` will also update/upgrade your Ubuntu Server OS.

 > [!WARNING]
 > Running `start.sh` for the first time might take several (>30) mintues because lots of things need to be downloaded and installed.